Nordstrom Anniversary Sale: Save $35 on These Tie-Dye Superga Sneakers

-There's never been a better time to slip into a stylish pair of new sneaks -- the Superga 2306 Fancotw Slip-On Platform Sneaker is marked down by nearly 40% at the Nordstrom Anniversary Sale.
+There's never been a better time to slip into a stylish pair of new sneaks -- the Superga tie-dyed Fancotw Slip-On Platform Sneaker is marked down by nearly 40% to kick off the Nordstrom Anniversary Sale.

 These trendy tie-dye shoes are available in light blue and light pink; both have a platform sole for extreme daylong comfort.
 Pair these sneakers with cutoffs and midi dresses now, come fall, they'll perfectly complement any getup with jeans or leggings.
 Regularly $89, their price during the Nordstrom event is only $53.90.